AliMert/MultiGames/README.md

 # MultiGames

-You can play Tic-Tac-Toe or Guessing a number with MultiGames.
+You can play Tic-Tac-Toe or Guessing a number game with MultiGames.

 The game runs on Terminal.